thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 The mapper can choose to persist such PENDING requests on its own if the cloud that it supports doesn't support such queueing.
 But, the SM Agent won't persist such requests.

-While processing the software update list, the module are installed/uninstalled in the order that they were received from the cloud.
+While processing the software update list, the modules are installed/uninstalled in the order that they were received from the cloud.

 While installing/uinstalling the modules one by one, we have the option to either fail-fast as soon as one installation/uninstallation fails or keep track of the failures and continue installing/uninstalling the rest of the software modules.
 Fail-fast would be a better choice as in the case of a failure, the user is more likely to retry that operation after making any changes to the original software update list that he prepared.